 Sparkle makes it very easy to set up this ‘Action Window’ through a simple graphical settings interface.
 When you click on an effect’s settings icon, you will see a popup where the settings are made.
 On the left side of the popup is a graphical representation of a device screen.
 Within that screen are two markers.
 You can slide these markers up or down to create your ‘Action Window’.
 In this example, the markers have been set to 60% (top) and 75% (bottom).
 The white space in-between is our ‘Action Window’ where the effect takes place.
 This was the setting used for our sliding boxes example above.

 Over on the right of the popup are effect-specific settings.
-Again, in this example of a vertical motion animation, we’ve set a speed of 1.5 times the speed of the scroll and we’ve told the animation to start when the bottom of the animated object is inside the ‘Action Window’.
+Again, in this example of a vertical motion animation, we’ve set a speed of 1.5 times the speed of the scroll and we’ve told the animation to start when the bottom of the animated element is inside the ‘Action Window’.
 The end result?
-When the bottom of the object crosses the 75% marker, the object will begin its vertical movement upwards until it reaches the 60% marker.
+When the bottom of the element crosses the 75% marker, the element will begin its vertical movement upwards until it reaches the 60% marker.
 At that point, it stops moving.
-This assumes that the starting point of the object’s journey is the position it was placed on the canvas.
+This assumes that the starting point of the element’s journey is the position it was placed on the canvas.
 But, what if we wanted it to start its movement sooner and end its movement at its canvas position?
 To do this we would click on the ‘Swap’ button to reverse the effect.
-Essentially, the object will start below its current position on the canvas and move upwards into its canvas position.
-The point at which the object starts its journey is determined by the bottom zone marker.
+Essentially, the element will start below its current position on the canvas and move upwards into its canvas position.
+The point at which the element starts its journey is determined by the bottom zone marker.

 Settings Variations